Skip to main content

 Solutions

-• Block in robots.txt
+• Block in robots.txt to stop crawler access

 • Configure in Google Search Console

-• Use canonical tags to consolidate
+• Use canonical tags to consolidate URLs with params

 • Implement server-side parameter stripping

-SEO Best Practices for Parameters
+SEO Parameters: Best Practices for Implementation

 Robots.txt Configuration